White Balance (still image/movie)

 - [Intelligent Auto]

 - If you use a mercury lamp or a sodium lamp as a light source, the accurate white balance will not be obtained because of the characteristics of the light.
-It is recommended to shoot images using a flash or select [Custom 1] to [Custom 3].
+It is recommended to shoot images with a setting from [Custom 1] to [Custom 3].

 - Do not cover the visible light and IR sensor when [White Balance] is set to [Auto].
 If you do so, the light source may be erroneously classified, and the white balance may be adjusted to an inappropriate color.